The Galapagos Islands

 - DISCOVER WILD THINGS -

-Located in the highlands of Santa Cruz Island, in the heart of the archipelago, Galapagos Safari Camp is more than just a place to stay—it’s your home.
+Located in the highlands of Santa Cruz Island, Galapagos Safari Camp is more than just a place to stay.
+It’s your home.

 OUR CAMP